Tsotchke-Corporation/SolanaQuantumFlux/docs/getting-started/README.md

 3. **Handle Failures**: Implement proper error handling and retry mechanisms
 4. **Secure Storage**: Never hardcode wallet keys in your application
 5. **Verify Results**: For critical applications, verify the transaction on-chain
+6. **Use the SDK**: The SDK handles Base64 decoding automatically; use it whenever possible
+7. **Test Decoding**: If implementing custom decoding, test thoroughly with different output types

 ## Next Steps